 Once you have the audio rights and are ready produce the recording, you also have to consider how you want to distribute the book.
 Will it be on-line, on CD or both?
 Books on CD require additional planning and money for the packaging.
 Will you pitch the book to an existing audiobook publisher who already has a distribution channel or forge your own path?

 Recording and editing an audiobook to commercial standards requires a significant commitment of time.
 A commercial audiobook also requires time and expense for marketing.
-You may wish to perform books in the public domain for Librivox to gain experience and see how much you enjoy the process before deciding to pursue the acquisition of audio rights for a book.
+You may wish to perform books for your state’s reading service to gain experience and see how much you enjoy the process before deciding to pursue the acquisition of audio rights for a book.
 Also, many people gain experience and satisfaction out of volunteering for agencies that produce audio recordings for the blind and print-handicapped.
 You can search the Internet for locations in your area.

 For additional questions about audiobook narration, I encourage you to read this post about getting started in audiobook narration.
 If you have more to add on the subjects of obtaining audiobook rights, audiobook distribution and audiobook marketing, I would love to hear from you!
 I encourage literary agents, authors, audio publishers and voice talent to leave comments so that we all can learn from each other.

 Thanks so much for your article on obtaining the audio rights of books.
 I’m a voice talent interested in producing audio books.
 I’ve been a big fan of audiobooks for years.
 So your article is very informative.